albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 1. [**Liskov substitution principle**](https://en.wikipedia.org/wiki/Liskov_substitution_principle): Composition does not adhere to the Liskov substitution principle.
 In our version of the stack, we **cannot** use our `demo.Stack` wherever a `java.util.Vector` is required.
 Our `demo.Stack` is not a `java.util.Vector`.

-1. **Inheritance**: With inheritance, the subclasses will inherit all of their parent's methods without the subclasses needing to do anything.
-If a new method is added to the parent, this becomes automatically available to all subclasses.
+1. **Inheritance**: With inheritance, the subtypes will inherit all of their parent's methods without the subtypes needing to do anything.
+If a new method is added to the parent, this becomes automatically available to all subtypes.

 Personally, I do not see these two as disadvantages.
 Inheritance and compositions are different tools.
 Composition is used to enrich our classes with properties, such as the `vector` within the `demo.Stack` class.
 There are cases where we need to use inheritance too and, in most cases, we will use both.